GoogleChrome/developer.chrome.com/site/en/blog/performance-insights/index.md

 ---
-title: 'How and why we built Performance Insights'
+title: "How and why we built Performance Insights"
 description: >
   How and why we built the Performance Insights panel.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - jackfranklin
 date: 2022-06-01